BuildOnViction/docs/README.md

 ### Branches

-If you are a technical writer with assigned issues, please create one branch for each of them.
+If you are a technical writer with assigned issues, please work on a separate branch for each of them.

 They should be named `tw/[id of the issue]`

+Example:

+`git checkout -b tw/24`

+All other branches can be named with a short descriptive word.

+Example:

-`git checkout -b 24`
+`git checkout -b guidelines`

 ### Commits